LegischBeatz/FeedPulse/README.md

 FeedPulse includes a helper script, `feed_manager.py`, for automatically fetching and storing articles from multiple RSS feeds.
 Ensure you have installed the dependencies listed in `requirements.txt` before running it.
+The default `config.ini` lists several security news feeds which are fetched concurrently.

 1. Edit `config.ini` and list your feeds under the `[RSS]` section.
 You can provide one feed URL per line or separate them with commas.
 Adjust the